 In October 2014, he returned to the Training Division and served there until assuming his current command in April 2017.

-Major Feeney joined the Hillsborough County Sheriff’s Office following his retirement from the Department of Homeland Security/Federal Air Marshal Service (FAMS) as the Assistant Special Agent in Charge of the Orlando Field Office.
-There he supervised criminal and terrorist activities targeting this Nation’s transportation systems.
+In 1980, Major Feeney began his career in law enforcement as a police officer in Ocean City, Maryland.
+In 1983, Major Feeney joined the Drug Enforcement Administration (DEA) as a Special Agent and served for more than 20 years as a Special Agent, or Supervisory Special Agent in Washington, D.C., San Francisco, West Palm Beach, Miami and Tampa.
+In 2003, Major Feeney joined the Department of Homeland Security/Federal Air Marshal Service (FAMS) and supervised criminal and terrorist activities targeting this Nation’s transportation systems.
 Major Feeney also supervised the Orlando Field Office’s Training Squad which was responsible for developing and managing all aspects of training at the field office level.
-Major Feeney was selected to participate in various FAMS working groups which focused on policy issues and assessed a wide range of training programs and equipment.
+During that time, Major Feeney was selected to participate in various FAMS working groups which focused on policy issues and assessed a wide range of training programs and equipment.

 Major Feeney holds a Bachelor of Arts degree in Criminal Justice from the University of South Florida.
-He attended the DEA’s Group Supervisor Institute, a four-week training program conducted by the University of Virginia’s Center for Executive Development.
+He also attended the DEA’s Group Supervisor Institute, a four-week training program conducted by the University of Virginia’s Center for Executive Development.